“A startup is a temporary organization in search of a repeatable and scalable business model.” - Steve Blank

 Building a team of employees who will perform well in the unstructured and constantly evolving startup environment is one of the most important and difficult tasks facing a founder.
 While many people love the idea of working at a startup, few are cut out for the reality of it.

 Startups need employees who can handle ambiguity, set their own direction and are self-motivated to get things done.
 Unfortunately, this combination of traits exists in the minority of workers.
-As mentioned in this article from HBR, few people understand how much easier it is to build a four-lane highway when you already have a two-lane road than it is to carve out a path in the middle of an unexplored jungle.
+As mentioned in this article from the Harvard Business Review, few people understand how much easier it is to build a four-lane highway when you already have a two-lane road than it is to carve out a path in the middle of an unexplored jungle.

-Startups need trail blazers and we’ve put together some tips to help you build a team of people who thrive in early stage environments.
+Startups need trail blazers and to find undiscovered talent.
+We’ve put together some tips to help you build a team of people who thrive in early stage environments.

 Marco Rogers, a recruiter who has hired 100s of engineers, advises startups to remember that you’re still figuring out what you need at your company.
 Hire people who are comfortable shifting directions midcourse.
 Ask potential hires about a time when they were required to shift their approach mid-project or had the scope changed to a completely different goal.
 In particular, people who are willing to assume new roles and responsibilities - especially outside of the normal scope for their role - demonstrate the flexibility you’re looking for.